Want more details? Here are the ins-n-outs.

 - 4 slices deli-cut American Cheese

-Preheat the oven or toaster oven to 400 degrees while you cook the onions: Heat 1 teaspoon oil in a 10-inch non-stick skillet over medium-high heat until shimmering.
-Add onions and 1/2 teaspoon salt to skillet.
-Reduce heat to medium low, and cook, tossing and stirring occasionally until onions are well browned, about 15 minutes.
-Once onions begin to sizzle heavily and appear dry, add 1 tablespoon water to skillet and stir.
-Continue cooking until water evaporates and onions start sizzling again.
-Repeat process, adding 1 tablespoon of water with each iteration until onions are meltingly soft and dark brown, about 3 times total.
+Preheat oven or toaster oven to 400°F (200°C).
+Meanwhile, in a 10-inch nonstick skillet, heat 1 teaspoon (5ml) oil over medium-high heat until shimmering.
+Add onion and 1/2 teaspoon salt, reduce heat to medium-low, and cook, tossing and stirring occasionally, until onions are well browned, about 15 minutes.
+Once onions begin to sizzle heavily and appear dry, add 1 tablespoon (15ml) water to skillet and stir to scrape up any browned bits.
+Continue cooking until water evaporates and onions start sizzling again, about 1 minute.
+Repeat process, adding 1 tablespoon (15ml) of water at a time, until onions are meltingly soft and dark brown, about 3 times total.
 Transfer to a small bowl and set aside.

-Place closed buns in preheated oven for 2 minutes until slightly darkened and crisped.
-Heat 1/2 teaspoon oil in 12-inch non-stick skillet or griddle over medium-high heat until shimmering.
+Place closed buns in preheated oven until slightly darkened and crisped, about 2 minutes.
+In a 12-inch skillet, heat 1/2 teaspoon oil over medium-high heat until shimmering.
 Open buns and add face-down to skillet.
 Toast until dark brown around the edges, about 1 minute total.
+Transfer buns to a plate or tray; wipe out skillet.
+Spread sauce on bottom halves of each bun, then top each with 4 pickle slices, 1 slice tomato, and 1 lettuce leaf.
+Set aside.